-Q. What was your view towards negotiations with Admiral Darlan prior to the North African landings?
-Do you feel that Darlan acted in good faith with us?
+4. What was your view towards negotiations with Admiral Darlan prior to the North African landings?
+Did you feel that Darlan acted in good faith with us?

-A. I was pretty remote from these and I have no lively recollection of their course.
-I will say that I was as much surprised as anyone, that is, at the appearance in Africa at the time Eisenhower arrived there.
+I was pretty remote from these and I have no lively recollection of their course.
+I will say that I was as much surprised as anyone, that is, at the appearance in Africa at the time General Eisenhower arrived there.
 I was inclined to feel that he acted in good faith.
-He was in the most difficult position, in a sense, on one side in France and on our side in Africa, to be judged by the French officials accordingly and their feelings were deeply prejudiced one way or another.
+He was in the most difficult position, in a sense, on one side in France and on our side in Africa, to be judged by the French officials accordingly, and their feelings were deeply prejudiced one way or the other.

-- Q. 5.
-It has sometimes been suggested that Darlan was in North Africa by accident.
+5. It has sometimes been suggested that Darlan was in North Africa by accident.
 Others say that he came there as a result of a prior deal.
-Do you have any information on this? - A. I always felt he was in North Africa by accident in regard to the health of his son.
+Do you have any information on this?

+I always felt he was in North Africa by accident in regard to the health of his son.
 I know of no prior deal whatsoever.
+I know of the shocked surprise of General Clark on his arrival in Algiers and the surprise registered by General Eisenhower.

+6. Langer, in his Undeclared War, says that Bullitt, George Fielding Eliot, Secretary Knox, and others tried to sell the president on an attack against Dakar in 1941, and that you opposed them.
+Do you have any comments on your efforts in this connection?

+I don't know what influence Bullitt, George Fielding Eliot, and Secretary Knox had in relation to persuading the president to attack against Dakar.
+We had been considering it right along because it was the apex of the bulge of Africa toward Brazil, and we were very concerned about matters in Brazil in relation to the Panama Canal.
+But just what these men were doing, I don't recall.
+Bullitt had his finger into everything that anybody would listen to.

+One great point of dispute between various Allied commanders in the late summer and early fall of 1944 was that concerning proper strategy.
+Supporters of General Patton say that if he had been given the gasoline from the north, he could have reached Berlin in September 1944.
+Supporters of Field Marshal Montgomery say that if Patton had been held in place and his gasoline given to forces in the north, they could have crossed the Rhine at least.
+General Eisenhower angered Patton's supporters by giving Montgomery the main drive, and irritated Montgomery's backers by permitting Patton to resume his drive after a short stop.

-I know of the shocked surprise of General Clark on his arrival in Algiers and the surprise registered by General Eisenhower. - Q. 6.
-Langer in his Undeclared War says that Bullitt, George Fielding Eliot, Secretary Knox, and others tried to sell the President on an attack against Dakar in 1941 and that you opposed them.
-Do you have any comments on your efforts in this connection? - A. I don't know what influence Bullitt, George Fielding Eliot, and Secretary Knox had in relation to persuading the President to attack against Dakar.
-We had been considering it right along because it was the apex of the bulge of Africa toward Brazil and we were very much concerned about matters in Brazil in relation to the Panama Canal.
-But just what these men were doing I don't recall.
-Bullitt had his finger into everything that anybody would listen to. - Q. 7.
-You did not indicate an opinion during this period except to suggest, in August, hat it was high time for General Eisenhower to take command in the field.
-Did you have the feeling that Patton might have been right? - A. In relation to the background given for question 7 in the matter of operations by General Patton and by Field Marshal Montgomery and concerning General Eisenhower's move to Normandy with his headquarters, I can say this out of my recollection.
-We felt it was important for General Eisenhower to appear in closer control of the troops because of the buildup in the press and otherwise in this country and apparently, as I recall, in Great Britain that General Eisenhower really wasn't in the show and Montgomery was the sole dominant figure.
+7. You did not indicate an opinion during this period except to suggest in August that it was high time for General Eisenhower to take command in the field.
+Did you have the feeling that Patton might have been right?

+In relation to the background given for question 7 in the matter of operations by General Patton and by Field Marshal Montgomery, and concerning General Eisenhower's move to Normandy with his headquarters, I can say this out of my recollection: We felt it was important for General Eisenhower to appear in closer control of the troops because of the buildup in the press and otherwise in this country, and apparently, as I recall, in Great Britain that General Eisenhower really wasn't in the show and Montgomery was the sole dominant figure.